-Dear Reader, welcome to the first issue of Contemporary Southeastern Europe!
+Dear Reader, welcome to the Contemporary Southeastern Europe!
 This peer-reviewed journal is published as an open-access academic journal, by the Centre for Southeast European Studies.
 We are firmly committed to the highest standards of academic publishing, including rigorous, double-blind, peer review and making research available, free of charge, to an interested audience.
 As subscription costs rise and many libraries have to save resources, we are committed to making high quality research available for researchers without cost.

 Some years ago, the Romanian writer Mircea Cartarescu was approached by a German publisher at the Frankfurt book fair, who said he was interested in Eastern European writers.
 Cartarescu immediately responded that he did not consider himself an Eastern European writer.
 “Of course,” the publisher con-ceded, “as a Romanian you are from Southeastern Europe.”
 For Cartarescu this simple spacing had the following direct message: “Stay where you are,” the publisher was telling me in a friendly manner.
 “Stay in your own ghetto.
 De-scribe your tiny chunk of (South) Eastern European history.
 Write about your Securitate, about your Ceausescu, about your People’s House.
 About your dogs, your homeless children, your Gypsies.
 Be proud with your dissidence during the communist days.
 Leave it to us to write about love, death, happiness, ago-ny, and ecstasy.